Capturing Mother’s Day

 Do you have similar eyes or even the same smile?
 Try and focus on similarities to make the most of the shot.
 You’ll soon see how effective and powerful these headshots can be.

-Her images feature casual glances, hand gestures, subtle shifts in body language, physical closeness (or lack thereof), shared embarrassments and vulnerability; admissions of uncertainties became the focus of the photographs.
+Namely, her images feature casual glances, hand gestures, subtle shifts in body language, physical closeness (or lack thereof), shared embarrassments and vulnerability; admissions of uncertainties became the focus of the photographs.

-Notice her shots aren’t always hearts and flowers, nor do the subjects have beaming cheesy smiles plastered on their faces.
+As an example, have you noticed that her shots aren’t always hearts and flowers, nor do the subjects have beaming cheesy smiles plastered on their faces.
 Her shots convey the complexity of a mother and daughter relationship; they capture the ‘real’ connection.

 She makes these women feel empowered and sexy, and this comes across in all her maternity photography.
 She also manages to convey the connection between mother and ‘bump’, a difficult task for any photographer.